 This is definitely not true!
 You don’t need to be an ambassador for Lululemon to join a training… if you do have any props that are essential to your practice you may want to bring these, although check first what props (if any) are provided by the school.
 Otherwise see above regarding what mat to bring, and, as for clothes, just bring what you are comfortable in, as long as it’s appropriate for the weather and climate of the training.

-By this point you’re probably desperate to sign up and get started on your yoga adventure!
-But the most important part is still to come – how to actually choose the best school, and training, for you!
+By this point you’re probably desperate to sign up and get started on your yoga journey!
+But the most important part is still to come – how to actually choose the best yoga school, and yoga teacher training, for you!
 Unfortunately, not all trainings are created equal, and the last thing we want is for you to spend your hard-earned cash in vain, or to regret your choice of training.
-So here are some key points to consider when choosing the right yoga school to do your training with…
+So here are some key points to consider when choosing the right yoga school to do your yoga teacher training with…

-This is really important to think about: are you already super passionate about one style of yoga and you know that’s what you want to specialise in?
+This is really important to think about: are you already super passionate about one style of yoga and you know that’s what you want to specialize in?
 Or are you undecided?
-If you’re undecided then it’s probably best to choose a more generic-style of yoga for your 200hr Yoga Certification course, one that gives you a strong, general foundation, from which you can then go on to specialise in a particular area in the future.
-We always recommend to try a few different styles of yoga beforehand so that you have more of an idea what each one entails, and whether you have a preference for one style over another.
+If you’re undecided then it’s probably best to choose a more generic-style of yoga for your 200hr Yoga Certification course, one that gives you a strong, general foundation, from which you can then go on to specialize in a particular area in the future.
+We always recommend to try a few different styles of yoga like Rocket Yoga beforehand so that you have more of an idea what each one entails, and whether you have a preference for one style over another.

 There are so many schools and trainings to choose from these days, all of which require a significant investment, both in terms of your money and time, so it’s in your best interest to choose a reputable school with a proven track record, rather than a new school that may not have a great deal of experience offering trainings.